 Make a list of the top 50 people you think are willing and able to invest in your company and spread your message far, wide and deep.
 Now go talk to them.
 Seriously.
 Pick up the phone or, even better, take them out for a coffee, a frozen yoghurt or a sit down meal at a three Michelin star restaurant.
 Maybe not the last one.
 At least send them a personalised email giving them a heads up about what you're thinking of doing, why, what the money is going to be used for, and how they'll benefit.
 Get them to agree to pledge when the campaign goes live and willingly preach your good word.

 Use one of our templates to help you.

 Prep your crowd

 Once you've figured out who your wider crowd is, start letting them know you're planning on doing an equity crowdfunding round.
 Use your email newsletter, website, and social media to get a sense of whether people will invest in your company.
 Let them know it’s happening so they can save up, check with their partners, and plan their finances.
-Sussing out your cornerstone crowd and your First 50 is an important step because it validates whether people are willing to invest and their feedback can help you to identify what it is about your organisation that really resonates with them (and is likely to strike a chord with other investors).
+Sussing out your cornerstone crowd and your First 50 investors is an important step, it validates whether people are willing to invest and their feedback can help you to identify what it is about your organisation that really resonates with them (and is likely to strike a chord with other investors).
 You can get your crowd to pre-register their interest by setting up a Mailchimp list (if you don’t use use MailChimp start — like — right now!).

 What can PledgeMe do?